-- Perform procedures in an adequately ventilated room that is, natural ventilation with air flow of at least 160 L/s per patient or in negative- pressure rooms - Use a particulate respirator at least as protective as a US National Institute for Occupational Safety and Health (NIOSH)-certified N95, European Union (EU) standard FFP2, or equivalent.
+- o Perform procedures in an adequately ventilated room that is, natural ventilation with air flow of at least 160 L/s per patient or in negative- pressure rooms - Occupational Safety and Health (NIOSH)-certified N95, European Union (EU) standard FFP2, or equivalent.
 When HCWs put on a disposable particulate respirator, they must always perform the seal check.
-Note that facial hair (e.g. a beard) may prevent a proper respirator fit - Use eye protection (i.e. goggles or a face shield) - Wear a clean, non-sterile, long-sleeved gown and gloves.
-If gowns are not fluid-resistant, HCWs should use a waterproof apron for procedures expected to create high volumes of fluid that might penetrate the gown - Limit the number of persons present in the room to the absolute minimum required for the patient's care and support.
+Note that facial hair (e.g. a beard) may prevent a proper respirator fit - O Use eye protection (i.e. goggles or a face shield) - O Wear a clean, non-sterile, long-sleeved gown and gloves.
+If gowns are not fluidresistant, HCWs should use a waterproof apron for procedures expected to create high volumes of fluid that might penetrate the gown - Limit the number of persons present in the room to the absolute minimum required for the patient's care and support.